 While her daughter Jaya goes to Performers UK, Lisa would be happy on the sideline, encouraging her to sing and dance her heart out.

 ‘When they were looking for adults for Fame I was desperate to audition – but just too scared,’ admits 31-year-old Lisa.
 ‘It's only now, having lost 4 stone, do I realise all the opportunities that I let fly by me because I was overweight.’

 ‘I auditioned for a production of Grease – and I got a part in the ensemble,’ says this bright, bubbly mum, ‘the auditions were at the beginning of March and I didn’t tell anyone but I felt the experience of doing it would be good for me.'
 Lisa was delighted to be cast in Starlight Musical Theatre’s production of Grease at the Eden Court Theatre, Inverness

 ‘I’ve never lost this amount of weight before or had the confidence to stand up in front of strangers – but once the opportunity arose I just had to do it.’

-Lisa admits she was always quite big – ‘I like to say cuddly!’ – but she didn’t realise how big she had become until she saw pictures of herself at her Christmas works party at the end of November 2015.
+Lisa admits she was always quite big – ‘I like to say cuddly!’ – but she didn’t realise how big she had become until she saw pictures of herself at her Christmas works party.

 ‘When I saw the photographs I realised how much weight I had actually gained.
 Too many takeaways and comfort food over the years had added to my weight and I never really weighed myself to be honest, I tended to go by my dress size.